 NQDC plans must provide for when and how you will receive the compensation you have deferred, as well as any applicable earnings.
 Still, distribution rules for deferred compensation are considerably different from those governing distributions from other retirement plans, such as 401(k)s or IRAs.

-Deferred compensation plans don’t have required minimum distributions, either.
-Instead, you choose one of two ways to receive your deferred compensation: as a lump-sum payment or in installments.
-Here are the pros and cons of each:
+Deferred compensation plans don't have required minimum distributions, either.
+Based upon your plan options, generally, you may choose 1 of 2 ways to receive your deferred compensation: as a lump-sum payment or in installments.
+Here are a few considerations:

 Planning preretirement distributions

 Some NQDC plans allow you to schedule distributions based on a specific date—also known as an “in-service” distribution.
 For some participants, this flexibility is one of the biggest benefits of a deferred compensation plan.
 It offers a tax-advantaged way to save for a child’s education, a new house, or other short- and mid-term goals.